November 1, 2018

 “Jesus, however, called the children to himself and said, ‘Let the children come to me and do not prevent them; for the kingdom of God belongs to such as these.’ ” Luke 18:16

 The Ordinariate has had a Safe Environment Program, in one form or another, since 2012.
-After my ordination as Bishop in February, 2016, I reiterated and promulgated as official policy our current Safe Environment Policy and program.
+After my ordination as Bishop in February 2, 2016, I reiterated and promulgated as official policy our current Safe Environment Policy and program.
+Our current Policy was promulgated November 1, 2018, following the revision of the Charter for the Protection of Children and Young People.
 The protection of our children has been a pastoral priority from the very beginning of our Ordinariate, and I am grateful to all those who work to ensure ongoing vigilance and continuity in this regard.

 The Ordinariate of the Chair of Saint Peter will comply fully with the requirements as promulgated by the United States Conference of Catholic Bishops under the Charter for the Protection of Children and Young People and the Essential Norms derived from the Charter.
 The Essential Norms, having received the recognition of the Holy See, are particular law in all the dioceses of the United States.